Ford refurbishes old train station, a former eyesore that had become a symbol of Detroit’s decline

 The train station’s history reflects the city’s fortunes during its heyday as the world’s car capital and later misfortunes as thousands of auto workers and other residents fled Detroit for life in the suburbs.

 The depot opened in late 1913.
-But as traveling by train gave way to commuter air travel and as more Americans chose to use the nation’s interstates, the numbers of people coming through Michigan Central steadily dropped.
+But as traveling by train gave way to commuter air travel and as more Americans chose to use the nation’s interstates, the number of people coming through Michigan Central steadily dropped.
 The last train pulled out in 1988 and for years after the building fell into disrepair, neglect, and abandonment.
 It became a destination for the curious and urban adventurers.
 Other buildings in Detroit suffered the same or a similar fate, but due to Michigan Central’s size, it became a symbol of the city’s decline.

 Redevelopment by its former owner never materialized.
 Then, in 2018, Ford announced it was buying the 18-story building and adjacent structures as part of its plans for a more than 1 million-square-foot campus focusing on autonomous vehicles.